Kemirdin/HYF_proposal/README.md

 # HYF_proposal
-proposal for new order of topics, cli, html/css, git, and js
+Proposal for new order of topics, cli, html/css, git, and js.
+And some additional notes about why and how.

+Please provide comments/feedback :grin:

 ## HTML/CSS/CLI

 #### Week 1
+> before students arrive they all have a text editor installed, have created a slack account, created a Github account and have upload their application assignment in trello.
+See HTML/CSS [week 0](https://github.com/HackYourFuture/HTML-CSS/tree/master/Week0) for more info on how students should prepare for the first day.
+Here you can find how we let them hand in their homework with Github pages in the first module: https://github.com/HackYourFuture/HTML-CSS/blob/master/Week1/MAKEME.md#how-to-hand-in-homework

 We start this day at 11.30
 - Introduction to HYF
 - Getting to know each other